 Our execution, experience, and in-depth understanding of the market, which has assisted many of our clients in solving their most difficult problems, forming the right strategies, finding targets, connecting with investors, and closing deals successfully, are unparalleled and recognized as top-notch.
 Our insights can help you in making informed decisions, solving problems, or gaining a new perspective.

 Vietnam in 2024 has witnessed cautious investor sentiment when it comes to big deals, but key traditional sectors continued to demonstrate resilience and engage interest.
+Vietnam’s merger and acquisition (M&A) market in 2024 has been slower than anticipated, with lower deal values reflecting a cautious approach from investors.

 2025 and the years ahead are expected to bring a renewed surge in M&A activity, fueled by increased international capital inflows, supportive government policies, attractive business valuations, and rapid growth in high-potential sectors such as real estate, retail, technology, renewable energy, financial services, FMCG, and logistics.